What is Our Specialty as Agile Coaches at tangly?

 • Learn them to attain mastery and build awesome products.

-• Coach the team how to improve, focus and enjoy the work on a daily basis.
-Flow shall be natural for them,
+• Coach the team how to improve, focus and enjoy the work daily.
+Flow shall be natural for them.

 • Coach the organization how to adapt, provide the ground to have the best collaborators and become most successful in the market.
 Use a lean approach.

-In other words, you need technical coaching, team coaching and organization coaching.
+In other words, you need technical coaching, team coaching, and organization coaching.
 Avoid hiring management consultants with agile painting, coaches should understand software and product development.

 At the end of the day, your products shall improve.
 Your customers shall be delighted.
 How your highly qualified teams develop software shall become more effective and efficient.